httpwg/http-extensions/draft-ietf-httpbis-connect-tcp.md

 * The :authority pseudo-header field SHALL contain the authority of the proxy.
 * The :path and :scheme pseudo-header fields SHALL contain the path and scheme of the request URI derived from the proxy's URI Template.

-From this point on, the request and response SHALL conform to all the usual requirements for classic CONNECT proxies in this HTTP version (see {{Section 8.5 of !RFC9113}} and {{Section 4.4 of !RFC9114}}).

 A templated TCP proxying request that does not conform to all of these requirements represents a client error (see {{!RFC9110, Section 15.5}}) and may be malformed (see {{Section 8.1.1 of !RFC9113}} and {{Section 4.1.2 of !RFC9114}}).

 ~~~